justin941208/MatchGAN/README.md

 ```
 In addition, the partition file `list_eval_partition.txt` should be downloaded from the [official CelebA google drive](https://drive.google.com/file/d/0B7EVK8r0v71pY0NSMzRuSXJEVkk/view?usp=sharing) and placed immediately under the directory `./data/celeba/`.

-To download the RaFD dataset, you must request access to the dataset from [the Radboud Faces Database website](http://www.socsci.ru.nl:8180/RaFD2/RaFD?p=main).
-Then, you need to create subdirectories `./data/RaFD/data` and place all the image files there.
+To download the RaFD dataset, one must request access to the dataset from [the Radboud Faces Database website](http://www.socsci.ru.nl:8180/RaFD2/RaFD?p=main).
+Once all the image files are obtained, they need to be placed under the subdirectory `./data/RaFD/data`.
 To preprocess the dataset, run the following command:
 ```bash
 $ python preprocess_rafd.py
 ```